Skip to content

 Destination path

-Replace /path/to/ with the full local directory path where you want to save the downloaded files.
+The commands below use /tmp/ as the download path.
+Replace it with the full local directory path where you want to save the files.

 • Using Wget: